KhalilElAmine/ANPR/README.md

      ```bash
      #tap the following in cmd inside your virtual environment to open jupyter notebook
        jupyter notebook
-Open the detection.ipynb and switch the kernel to the created license_plate_env kernel.
+Open the detection.ipynb and switch the kernel to the created ANPR kernel.
 3. **Run the License Plate Detection::**
 Execute the cells in the notebook to perform license plate detection and number extraction.
 Customize parameters and paths as needed.